wduquette/value/journal.md

         *   You're basically implementing a `from_str()` function that returns a `Result`.
             The error type is up to the trait.
         *   Then you can use the str::parse<T>("...") call.
+    *   So, to be used as an "Other" within the MoltValue, the type needs to implement ToString and FromStr.

 ## 2019-06-02